 Music Education Faculty

-Dr. Jian-Jun Chen-Edmund is an Assistant Professor of Music at the University of Minnesota Duluth.
-She teaches Music in the Elementary Classroom, applied piano, student teacher supervision, and assists with graduate course development.
+Dr. Jian-Jun Chen-Edmund is Assistant Professor of Music at the University of Minnesota Duluth.
+She teaches Methods of Research in Music Education, Curricular Trends in Music Education, Music in the Elementary Classroom, applied piano, and supervises student teachers.
 She received her Ph.D. in music education and served as Adjunct Professor at the University of Florida.
-Dr. Chen-Edmund has taught studio piano for nine years and recently served as Keyboard Instructor for the Santa Fe College Community Education program.
+Dr. ChenEdmund has taught studio piano for ten years and recently served as Keyboard Instructor for the Santa Fe College Continuing Education program.
 In 2007, she earned the Outstanding Academic Achievement Award from the UF International Center.
 Dr. Chen-Edmund earned her Master of Arts degree in music and music education at Teachers College, Columbia University and a bachelor degree in music performance at Fu Jen University in Taipei, Taiwan.
-Dr. Chen-Edmund specializes in elementary music methods, multicultural music, and immersive English language acquisition.
-She has presented research and conducted workshops at the University of Minnesota Duluth Summit on Equity, Diversity, and Multiculturalism, the University of Minnesota Duluth NAfME Collegiate, the Florida Music Educators Association conference, the Second International Symposium on Assessment in Music Education, and the University of Florida Site-based Implementation of Teacher Education Program.
-Her research areas of interest include Taiwanese indigenous folk music, connections between music instruction and language development of ESOL students, teacher education, assessment in music education, and statistical analysis.
+She holds Orff Schulwerk certification and is a member of the National Association for Music Education, Minnesota Music Educators Association, and Minnesota Society for Music Teacher Education.
+She is currently serving as an Artist Initiative Music panelist for Minnesota State Arts Board.
+She has presented research and conducted workshops at the Minnesota Music Educators Association conference, the Second and Fourth International Symposia on Assessment in Music Education, the University of Minnesota Duluth Summit on Equity, Diversity, and Multiculturalism, the Florida Music Educators Association conference, and the University of Florida Site-based Implementation of Teacher Education Program.
+Her research areas of interest include Taiwanese indigenous folk music, connections between music instruction and language development for ESOL students, teacher education, and assessment in music education.

 David Edmund – Music Education